 Why Do People Move to Dorset?

-At Johnson’s of Shaftesbury, we live and work in Gillingham, Shaftesbury and the surrounding towns.
-And we love everything about Dorset.
-With this in mind, here is our guide to reasons why you should move to Dorset.
+At Johnson’s Removals, we live and work in Gillingham, Shaftesbury, and the surrounding towns.
+And we love everything about Dorset, and we’re always keen to find out why our county continues to be popular with former city dwellers.
+With this in mind, here is our guide to the reasons why you should move to Dorset.

 5 Reasons Why People Move to Dorset –